As Salatah al Jadidah

-As Salatah al Jadidah (اسلطة الجديدة; also referred to as New Salata) is a district in Qatar, located in the municipality of Ad Dawhah.
+As Salatah al Jadidah (السلطة الجديدة; also referred to as New Salata) is a district in Qatar, located in the municipality of Doha.

 History

 As Salah Al Jadidah translates to "New Salata" and was named after the Al-Sulaiti tribe.
 It was founded by inhabitants of Doha's coastal As Salatah district who moved to the west of Doha in 1970s.
 During that time, the area was uninhabited and undeveloped; located just outside city boundaries.
 It was built up over the years and connected to Doha's main districts through the C-Ring Road.

 Demographics

 As of the 2010 census, the district comprised 2,733 housing units and 363 establishments.
 There were 15,114 people living in the district, of which 54% were male and 46% were female.
 Out of the 679 inhabitants, 72% were 20 years of age or older and 28% were under the age of 20.
 The literacy rate stood at 96.7%.

 Employed persons made up 55% of the total population.
 Females accounted for 36% of the working population, while males accounted for 64% of the working population.